CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 11 [29 March 2020]/readme.md

 As with the contest itself, we had a good set of scores, with Q2 being the question that separated most contestants.
 This contest also had a first in that it is the first ever contest to have a perfect score (90/90), congratulations to Nguyen Nguyen for achieving this.

-Personally, I thought that the contest would be somewhat higher scoring than usual, but the statistics were in line with other contests, partially due to many people finding Q2 and Q3 tricky to get more than a few points.
+Personally, I thought that the contest would be somewhat higher scoring than usual (as there weren't any "hard" questions unlike past contests), but the statistics were in line with other contests, partially due to many people finding Q2 and Q3 tricky to get more than a few points.
 ### Statistics

 Mean = 31.3/90 (34.8%) <br>